 False assumptions and information can have a negative impact on business.
-Individuals or companies can resolve defamation cases in Hong Kong b
+Individuals or companies can resolve defamation cases in Hong Kong by taking legal action.

 A distinction is made between defamation cases in Hong Kong that have been published in print or exist in permanent form and those that have only been brought to the attention of the public verbally.

 Plaintiffs can take legal action if the false or hurtful information has been released against them.
 One of the experts at our law firm in Hong Kong that specialized in tort and civil law matters can help represent your best interests.

 Elements of defamation

 Defamation can be brought upon a company in Hong Kong or upon an individual.
 Two types of defamation are accepted: libel which is the publication of defamatory material in permanent form and slander which is a publication only in a temporary manner, for example verbally.

 Defamation must be proved in relation to three defining elements:

 - the actual existence of a defamatory statement;